 How Online Horse Betting Works

 Horse racing betting sites work closely with physical tracks to provide the full betting experience to everyone watching at home.
-Online betting has been particularly helpful to the industry because the bets taken online are normally pooled with the wagers taken at the track.
+Online betting has been particularly helpful to the racing industry because the online wagers are normally pooled with the bets placed at the track.
 This pooling of wagers has resulted in bigger purses and more money for the industry as a whole.